up-csi/rfc-modules/src/rfc/rfc-02.typ

 = Content Management
 == Type Validation
-For projects that deal with local JSON or dynamically loaded content, it is a MUST to type validate incoming JSON to prevent errors and other undefined and unexpected behavior.
-Thus, schemas and types for these JSON MUST be defined.
+For projects that deal with local JSON or dynamically loaded content, it is a MUST to type validate incoming JSON to prevent type errors and other undefined and unexpected behavior.
+Thus, schemas and types for these JSON MUST be declared and these JSON MUST be parsed through the appropriate schema to validate the JSON.

+Moreover, #link("https://www.typescriptlang.org/play/?target=1&e=4#example/objects-and-arrays")[types are _stripped_ away when TypeScript code is transpiled to JavaScript].
+Thus, TypeScript doesn't _exist_ at runtime.

-The RECOMMENDED schema library for this is `valibot`.
+Thus, it is a MUST to use a schema-declaration and validation library which ensures type checks at _runtime_.
+The RECOMMENDED library for this is `valibot`.

 == Database
 PostgreSQL is the RECOMMENDED option for a database due to familiarity, scalability, and extensibility.